nh-server/switch-guide/docs/faq.md

 Amazon has had some problems with fake microSD cards, so we recommend buying them at a physical store.
 Even on trustworthy sites, *always, always check reviews on a product before buying!!*

-If you suspect your microSD card is fake or damaged, see the instructions <a href="https://wiki.hacks.guide/wiki/Checking_SD_card_integrity" target="_blank">here</a> to verify the integrity of your microSD card.
+If you suspect your microSD card is fake or damaged, see the instructions [here](https://wiki.hacks.guide/wiki/Checking_SD_card_integrity) to verify the integrity of your microSD card.